tamjid-ahsan/Housing-price-prediction/README.md

-Dropping `sqft_above` from the data set. also dropping redundant location feature `lat` and `long` and `zipcode` and price_per_sqft.
+Dropping `sqft_above` from the data set.
+Also dropping redundant location feature `lat` and `long` and `zipcode` and price_per_sqft.
 After getting impact of this, might drop it later.
-Also dropped `price_per_sqft' ater findind out it was leaking information.
-Addind this will see a dramatic performance improvent of the model r_sq.
-But colinearity is a issue.
+Also dropped `price_per_sqft` ater finding out it was leaking information.
+Adding this will see a dramatic performance improvent of the model r_sq.
+But colinearity is a issue, althoug can not detect it in the final model.